ALL IN TUCSON UNLESS OTHERWISE NOTED.

 Two views of a beautiful bowl by Dorothy Ami.
 It measures 7 inches wide and 2 inches tall. $400.
 A lovely polychrome white ware bowl by Joy Navasie’s (Frog Woman) daughter, Loretta.
 6.5 inches by 5.25 inches. $1,100.
 A great pot by Sylvia Naha (Feather Girl).
 2.5 inches by 4.5 inches. $1,100.

-A row of pottery by Darlene Nampeyo.
+Three pieces of pottery by Darlene Nampeyo.
 At left are two images of a small bowl with a melon shaped exterior and a circle of Hopi women inside.
 4 inches wide by 1.5 inches tall. $300.
 Next are two figures that are $300 each.
 The left one is 5.25 inches tall and the right one is 5.75 inches.
-Last is a small seed jar.
-2.5 inches wide and 2 inches tall.
-SOLD.
+The last pot was made by Evely Poolheco (1916-1989) of Hano Village.
+3.5 inches by 3 inches and $125.

 Gloria Kahe made this polychrome vase some years ago.
 It measures 7 inches wide and 5.75 inches high. $800.